mysterymath/lcc6502/C_Standard_Design_Implications.md

 Varargs functions may only be called through a prototype.

+Return statements with no value are legal in functions with non-void return types, so long as the return value is never used by the caller.

 ### Switch Statements

 At least 257 case labels need to be supported (2.2.4.1).
 This precludes